analogdevicesinc/codefusion-studio/README.md

 2. Go to the `Extensions` tab.
 3. Click **Views and More Actions** `...` and select `Install from VSIX`.
 4. Browse to the `<codefusion-sdk-install>/VSCode` directory and select the required `*.vsix` file.
+5. Restart VS Code for the changes to take effect.

 ![Extension Installation](docs/user-guide/installation/images/extension-installation-dark.png)